schemahero/schemahero-docs/learn/source/tutorial/connect-database.md

 For our tutorial, we've chosen to deploy Postgres to this namespace, but SchemaHero easily supports the database in another namespace, another cluster, or externally managed (RDS, etc).

 **Line 7-13:** This is the database reference that contains the data SchemaHero will need to connect to and authenticate into this database.
-In this example, we are using a previously deployed secret (it was part of the Postgres deployment earlier).
+In this example, we are using a previously deployed secret (it was part of the PostgreSQL deployment earlier).
 SchemaHero supports reading credentials from inline, secrets or HashiCorp Vault.

+## Validate SchemaHero

-Once that YAML is deployed, you can review it with:
+Once the SchemaHero database object is deployed, you can review it with:

 ```shell
 kubectl get databases -n schemahero-tutorial